 Uncooked yeast dough

 - Decorate with caution.
 Tinsel, ribbons, aluminum foil and cellophane can all cause intestinal blockages if ingested.
 Glass ornaments can cause injury and electrical wires can shock animals who chew on them.
-Cover Christmas tree water with a tree skirt because it may contain fertilizers or bacteria that could make your pets sick if they drink it.
+Christmas tree water can contain fertilizer that is harmful to dogs if ingested, so cover the tree stand to reduce this risk.

 “The holidays are a time to relax and enjoy the company of loved ones, both two-legged and four-legged,” Forsyth said.
 “We want pet owners to exercise caution so they can avoid unnecessary and stressful trips to the veterinarian.”

 Now celebrating its 20th year, United Animal Nations (UAN) is